yulexun/projecthammer/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+we use the ChatGPT to generate the example SQL code for us to understand how to extract the eggs number in unit column and the entire chat history is available in other/llm_usage/usage.txt.

 ## Some checks